You can organize your data schema into metric names, source names, and point, alert, event, and source tags.

-cpu.idleis a good metric name because you can reasonably compare it across different sources, visualize them together, etc.
+cpu.idleis a good metric name because you can compare it across different sources, visualize them together, etc.

-cpu.idle.source124is a poor metric name because it’s tied to a single source, and can’t be compared across different sources.
+cpu.idle.source124is a poor metric name because it’s tied to a single source, and it can’t be compared across different sources.

-- Point tags represent conceptual attributes tied to a data point and change quite frequently (< 1 month), perhaps going back and forth over several values at any given time.
+Point tags represent conceptual attributes tied to a data point and change frequently (< 1 month), perhaps going back and forth over several values at any given time.
 Here are some use cases for point tags:

-- A back-end service that handles requests from two different client pools and you want to view the back-end request data for one of those clients.
+- A back-end service handles requests from two different client pools and you want to view the back-end request data for one of those clients.

 - You run two instances of the same application on the same source and want to differentiate the metrics for the two instances.
 See Point Tags in Queries.

 Wavefront does not retain the history of alert, event, and source tags.
 For example, the machine

-web004.pax.wavefront.commight have the source tags
+web004.pax.wavefront.com might have the source tags

 dc-pax.
 If you remove the

-web004.pax.wavefront.comand replace it with the
+web004.pax.wavefront.com and replace it with

 build-25, queries filtered by